Here are six brown trout fishing techniques that will undoubtedly put more fish in your creel.

 Once in position, anglers may still have the need to keep a low profile, all while feeling the urgency to cast knowing that a fish is nearby plucking a fresh hatch from the surface.
 This is where fishing is at its utmost elegance and the main reason why there are so many volumes written on the subject.

 Fly rods vary in weight from zero all the way up to a 12-weight or more, with the weight usually translating to the stiffness of the rod.
-A good all around size to buy for an average trout fisherman would be a five-weight in a nine-foot length, but to each their own.
+A good all around size to buy for an average trout fisherman would be a 5-weight in a 9-foot length, but to each their own.

-An average line would be a four to six weight depending on the size of the fish and whether the angler is presenting to rising fish with dry flies, such as a mayfly hatch, or possibly presenting a crawfish imitation from below.
+An average line would be a 4- to 6-weight depending on the size of the fish and whether the angler is presenting to rising fish with dry flies, such as a mayfly hatch, or possibly presenting a crawfish imitation from below.

 Wherever the brown trout lives we want to catch them, big or small.
 They are available to anglers from the shore or from a boat, and from a stream to the spillway of a large dam.
 They range in size from the six-inch beauties of the natural stream, to the 30-pound trophy brown trout of the larger lakes and rivers, but they are always bigger in our dreams.